gvwilson/sensibleadventures/nardica/nardica.md

 lengthening his stride into a jog that carried him along the pier and into town.
 "That one's trouble," Uncle Jack said flatly.
-He leaned his elbows on the railing, cleared his throat, and spat again into the water below.
+He leaned his elbows on the taffrail, cleared his throat, and spat again into the water below.
 There was more gray in his beard than there used to be,